 Call us free on 0808 168 9540

-The survey season for great crested newt focuses on their breeding period when they return to their ponds.
-They live most of their life on land, amongst rough grassland, hedgerows and woodlands.
+The survey season for great crested newt relates to their breeding period when they return to the ponds.
+They live most of their life in terrestrial habitat, such as rough grassland, hedgerows and woodlands.

+Great crested newts can be surveyed from April to June (depending on technique used), although the peak month is from mid April to mid May.
 Great crested newts are nocturnal and tend to emerge from hibernation when temperatures have risen above 5oC.
 This can be from February to May.
 Great crested newt surveys can involve several techniques:

-Great crested newts can be surveyed from May to June (depending on the technique used), although the peak month is from mid April to mid May.

-The team at Phlorum is able to advise on great crested newt issues and liaise with planning authorities where necessary.
-We have experienced surveyors who are licensed to undertake presence/absence and population assessment surveys for great crested newts and, in addition, we are able to compile and offer European Protected Species Mitigation (EPSM) licence applications.
-Contact us today for free advice if you are concerned about an ecological issue that might require further investigation.
-We are happy to have a no obligation chat to see how we can help.
+At Phlorum are able to advise on great crested newt issues and liaise with planning authorities.
+We have experienced surveyors who are licensed to undertake presence/absence and population assessment surveys and in addition we are able to compile European Protected Species Mitigation (EPSM) licence applications and District Level License (DLL).